-It exists naturally in the foods you eat and can also be consumed through supplements.
+Vitamin A plays a vital role in your body.
+It exists naturally in foods and can also be consumed through supplements.

-To use them, your body must convert both forms of vitamin A to retinal and retinoic acid, the active forms of the vitamin.
+To use both of these forms of vitamin A, your body must convert them to retinal and retinoic acid, the active forms of the vitamin.

-Because vitamin A is fat soluble, it’s stored in body tissue for later use.
+Because vitamin A is fat-soluble, it’s stored in body tissue for later use.

-Most of the vitamin A in your body is kept in your liver in the form of retinyl esters (3).
+Most of the vitamin A in your body is kept in your liver in the form of retinyl esters (

-Summary Vitamin A is the generic term for a group of fat-soluble compounds found in both animal and plant foods.
+“Vitamin A” is the generic term for a group of fat-soluble compounds found in both animal and plant foods.

 Perhaps one of the best-known functions of vitamin A is its role in vision and eye health.

-Additionally, vitamin A helps maintain surface tissues such as your skin, intestines, lungs, bladder and inner ear.
+Additionally, vitamin A helps maintain surface tissues such as your skin, intestines, lungs, bladder, and inner ear.

 Vitamin A is an important nutrient that benefits health in many ways.

-Provitamin A carotenoids such as beta-carotene, alpha-carotene and beta-cryptoxanthin are precursors of vitamin A and have antioxidant properties.
+Provitamin A carotenoids such as beta carotene, alpha carotene, and beta cryptoxanthin are precursors of vitamin A and have antioxidant properties.